NTIA/Compound_Radar_Waveforms-Data/README.md

 		ii.
 Presel1: Primary preselector
 		iii.
 Presel2: Secondary preselector
 		iv.
 YIGTracker: YIG Tracker
 	b.
-Unused instrument fields will contain the string â€˜Noneâ€™
+Unused instrument fields will contain the string ‘None’
 9. MeasStartTime: a string containing the time and date (from computer) that the measurement was started (ex.
 05-Apr-2013 17:54:42)
-10. MeasType: string indicating the type of measurement, â€˜Steppedâ€™
+10. MeasType: string indicating the type of measurement, ‘Stepped’
 11. NumEvents: number of events run by the measurement
 12.	event: struct containing all of the data collected for each measurement event as specified in the event table
 	a.
 Data for each event is indexed as such: event(<event number>).<Field Name>